816 20th Street

 Charity Intelligence has consolidated Aunt Leah’s and Aunt Leah’s Properties (associated foundation) in the following financial analysis.

-Combined, Aunt Leah's received donations and special events revenue of $3.7m in F2022.
+In F2023 Aunt Leah’s received $3.8m in cash donations and special events fundraising.
 The charity received $2.4m in government funding, representing 37% of total revenues.

-Administrative costs are 9% of revenues and fundraising costs are 14% of donations.
-This gives total overhead spending of 22%.
-For every dollar donated, 78 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Administrative costs are 13% of revenues (excluding investment income).
+Fundraising costs are 13% of donations.
+This results in total overhead spending of 26%.
+For every dollar donated, 74 cents go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-Aunt Leah’s has $2.0m in gross funding reserves and $944k in interest-bearing debt, primarily at the foundation.
-This results in net funding reserves of $1.0m.
-Excluding $50k in donor-endowed funds, the charity’s net funding reserves could cover less than three months of program costs.
+Aunt Leah’s has $2.1m in gross funding reserves and $912k in interest-bearing debt.
+This results in net funding reserves of $1.1m.
+Excluding $50k in donor-endowed funds, the net funding reserves can cover 24%, or three months of program costs.

-This charity report is an update that has been sent to Aunt Leah’s for review.
+This charity report is an update that has been sent for review to Aunt Leah’s.
 Changes and edits may be forthcoming.

 Financial Review